Papichi1908/Free-Gen-AI-Bootcamp-2025/sentence-constructor/meta ai/prompt.md

     Note: Start with the first sentence - I can provide more specific hints if needed.

     Student Input: Did you see the raven this morning?
-They were looking at our garden,
+They were looking at our garden.